 The CryoTEMPO-EOLIS Quality Control is a critical process applied to guarantee that the products use only the most accurate altimeter data.
 A quality flag is generated for each elevation point.
-Only the high quality points are then used in the Thematic Point and Gridded products.
+Only the high-quality points are then used in the Thematic Point and Gridded products.

-Thanks to the high volume of measurements, this process can throw away altimeter measurements deemed erroneous data while retaining a large volume of data to produce the products.
-In the process every point of data gets allocated an uncertainty score.
+In the process every swath point gets allocated an uncertainty score.
 This is in the same unit as elevation (i.e. metres).
 This figure is a ±value.

-Before the uncertainty score is calculated, the baseline filters are applied to remove any weak signal and obviously poor quality data (see Sections 2.4.1 & 2.4.2).
+Before the uncertainty score is calculated, the baseline filters are applied to remove any weak signal and poor-quality data (see Sections 2.4.1 & 2.4.2).

 The data is then compared to a reference dataset (see Sections 2.4.1 & 2.4.2).
-This gives an estimate of the swath error value, however, will also include penetration which we do not want to correct for so we cannot use the mean error as a measure of quality.
+This gives a rough estimate of the swath error value, however, differences can partly be due to differences in penetration which we do not want to correct for so we cannot use the mean error as a measure of quality.

-Along track slope at a length scale of 400m, across track slope at a length scale of 1600m and roughness are then derived from the reference DEM for each Swath point.
+Along track slope at a length scale of 400m, across track slope at a length scale of 1600m and roughness are then derived from the reference DEM for each swath point.
 The roughness is calculated using the GDAL library function "gdaldem roughness".
-Furthermore, the distance between each Swath point and the associated POCA point is calculated.
+Furthermore, the distance between each swath point and the associated POCA point is calculated.